 Spud will source your produce and groceries as local as possible to you, to support organic family farms and producers.
 Shopping with Spud.ca saves you time, gas, frustration, and also lowers your carbon footprint.

-Delivery Areas for Canadian Locations include; Vancouver, Victoria, Vancouver Island, and Calgary.
+Delivery Areas for Canadian Locations include; Vancouver, Victoria, Calgary, Edmonton and Kelowna.

 They use local sources in these USA locations to provide the same kind of grocery delivery; Seattle, Portland, San Francisco, Los Angeles.